Midale: Where “Oil, Grain and Recreation Meet”

 Dr. Mainprize Regional Park to Mainprize Regional Park & Golf Course

 Since opening, the new Park has grown tremendously.
-It is home to approximately 12 full-time families and 12 seasonal in the main subdivision and a new seasonal subdivision opened up in 2002 which already has 5 homes built with more being constructed all the time.
-As well, the campgrounds can’t seem to grow fast enough to meet the demands of interested campers.
+It is home to approximately 99 homes and 185 seasonal campsites.
 Dr. Mainprize wouldn’t believe it if he could see “his” park today.
-Besides the golf course (which is rated one of the best in Sask) the Park has a beautiful beach area, a marina, “Docks” General Store, rental cabins and a bed & breakfast.
+Besides the golf course (which is rated one of the best in Sask) the Park has a beautiful beach area, a marina, “Docks” General Store, rental cabins and a restaurant.
 The fishing is great as is the boating and water sports.
 For more info please visit their website at www.mainprizepark.com

 Midale Memorial Rink to the Harry O. Memorial Arena